 DISCHARGING TAX DEBT ATTORNEY IN CATHEDRAL CITY, CALIFORNIA

-Our Palm Springs bankruptcy attorney is often asked if there is a way to discharge tax debt through bankruptcy.
+Our Cathedral City bankruptcy attorney is often asked if there is a way to discharge tax debt through bankruptcy.
 Contrary to popular belief, you can discharge income taxes in bankruptcy.
 Yet, it is not easy.
 Discharging tax debt in bankruptcy is not for the weak-willed.

 Discharging tax debt requires a solid plan, time, preparation, and patience to execute.
-Contact our tax debt attorney today for an analysis of the dischargeability of your tax debt.
-You can call us to discuss your situation.
+Contact us today for an analysis of the dischargeability of your tax debt.

 What Debts Can Be Discharged in Bankruptcy?

 Most unsecured debts can be discharged through Chapter 7 bankruptcy.
 Unsecured debts are debts that are not backed by collateral.
-For example, unsecured debts may include medical expenses, credit card debt, utility bills, back rent, and personal loans.
+For example, unsecured debts may include medical bills, credit card debt, back rent, and personal loans.

-A secured debt, on the other hand, has your home, car, or another asset attached to secure the loan.
-A secured debt may be a mortgage or car payment.
+A secured debt, on the other hand, is attached to collateral like your home, car, or another asset.
 With a secured debt, if you fail to pay, the item securing the debt can be taken and sold to satisfy your debt.
 Examples of this include home foreclosure or car repossession.
-While your liability to repay a secured debt can be discharged under Chapter 7 bankruptcy, the attached lien does not disappear.
+While your liability to repay a secured debt can be discharged under Chapter 7 bankruptcy, the attached liens do not disappear.